Send the link below via email or IMCopy

 for the long haul

-To-date we have largely discussed theoretical models and pilot projects that have successfully laid foundations for a more resilient society.
+We have reviewed many models and initiatives that have successfully laid foundations for a more resilient society.

 Change established through partnership